MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 If there are existing flows in the environment being enabled for CMK, a warning message along the lines of "Power Automate flows are still encrypted with the Microsoft Managed Key" will be displayed.
 In some experiences, a failed status may be displayed; please go to the Enterprise Policy experience to review the Power Automate Warning.
 Please note any new flows created in the environment post CMK application will be protected by CMK.

-Support to migrate non-CMK enabled flows within CMK enabled environments is forthcoming in the future; at such point customers will be able to migrate MMK protected flows to CMK.
+Support to migrate MMK protected flows within CMK enabled environments is forthcoming in the future; at such point customers will be able to migrate MMK protected flows to CMK.

 ### See also